 Addiction is a powerful precursor for the tool of manipulation to be used in order to feed a habit.
 Addiction wipes out the inhibition of guilt, responsibility or love and replaces them with pure need.
 The loved one seems to disappear to be replaced by this selfish, manipulative stranger who is not above intimidation to get what they can.
 It is a confusing time fraught with panic for parents who very often deal with it all in silence and fear, even while remembering the same behavior in the grocery store years ago.

-Her parents enable her.
-It is the wife’s fault, she enables him.
+Her parents enable him the daughter.
+Or is it the wife’s fault…she enables the son .
 She has manipulated her grandparents into enabling her.

 How many readers have heard someone take the hard line saying, “you have to change the locks.
 You must save yourself !!
 (What if it is a professional bluntly telling them?)

 What do you think when you hear a mother saying, “I don’t care… you call it enabling, I call it taking care of my baby, he will die out there!”

 Yes your right, all of these examples are true.
 Sometimes it seems like the easier softer way, just to give in , buy some peace and quiet.

 Or maybe there’s defensiveness lashing out as anger when it sounds like your being counseled to kill your child.
 Because maybe that’s how it is interpreted to those mothers who have birthed babies from hard labor, wiped their noses, washed a skinned knee and still see them as her baby girl or boy.
 Would it not seem rational to go and look for them on skid row?

 Are these not necessarily the right beliefs for the wounded people hearing these words.
 There is no right or wrong, only that which works and doesn’t work.
 What works sits with each individual.
 Can we in all honesty make righteous decisions about the rightness or the wrongness of anyone’s beliefs?